bvandewe/mock-and-roll/docs/user-guide/cli-commands.md

 ### `search` - Search Server Logs

 Search server logs for specific patterns and requests.
+The first positional argument (`config_name`) is mandatory and must be either a specific configuration profile (e.g. `basic`, `vmanage`, `persistence`, a custom profile) or the literal `all` to search across the most recent log of each available configuration.

 ```bash
 mockctl search <config_name> <pattern> [OPTIONS]